National trackers say D.C. is among the worst vaccinators in the U.S. The reality is more complicated.

 City leaders last week asked White House officials for changes to make D.C. look better.

-But the city’s own public data about shots delivered is lacking in key categories, particularly the number of second doses in its storehouse, making it unclear just how efficient the health department is at using the doses it receives.
+At the same time, the city’s own public data about shots delivered is lacking in key categories, particularly the number of second doses in its storehouse, making it unclear just how efficient the health department is at using the doses it receives.

 “We’re getting all these questions” about the city’s low ranking nationally, council member Mary M. Cheh (D-Ward 3) said to Ankoor Shah, who leads the city’s vaccination program, when he met with council members last week.